 Car Speaker Buying Tips: 3 Important Features You Must Consider

 We all have busy lives.
-It’s perfect because it helps us to stay mentally and physically active.
+That’s okay, because it helps us stay mentally and physically active.
 The issue lies in the fact that we often can’t find the time for the simplest tasks in life.
-A couple months ago I needed to purchase new car speakers.
-It seemed simple, but when I went to the store there were so many options it took me forever to pick one.
+A couple of months ago, I needed to purchase new car speakers.
+It seemed simple, but when I went to the store there were so many options it took me for ever to pick one.

-The next available weekend I had I took the time to research the best features for car speakers.
-With my new found knowledge I was able to compare speakers in a jiffy.
+The next available weekend, I took the time to research the best features for car speakers.
+With my new found knowledge, I was able to compare speakers in a jiffy.
 I also help family and friends compare speakers they want.

 I’ve summarized the speaker’s most important comparable features into three main categories:

 - Speaker Range

 Once you understand all these categories, you too can compare quickly and pick the right speakers for you.

 You probably see the word “RMS” or “sensitivity” but you don’t know what exactly they mean.
 You need to be in tune with speaker lingo.
 Sensitivity and power handling give you an indication of the speaker’s performance.
 Look at these two features together when comparing products.